zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/overview.md

 ### Pricing

-Early adopters of CFT can enjoy the service for free till end FY22.
-An indicative pricing will be released in Q3FY22.
+Early adopters of CFT can enjoy the service for free until the end of FY22.
+We will release the indicative pricing in Q3 of FY22.

 ### Contact Us